ocaml/ocaml.org/data/tutorials/lg_04_labels.md

   close (fd);                                            // line 15
 }
 ```
-When I compile the code, I get a whole bunch of errors including:
+When compiling the code, it returns a whole bunch of errors, including:

 ```text
 test.c: In function `main':